Swimming with Pigs in the Bahamas; My First Wedding Anniversary gift to my wife!

 Best Time to Visit the Swimming Pigs

-The best time to visit the swimming pigs of the Bahamas is from December to April, when the water is warm and the pigs are most active.
+The best time to swim with the pigs in the Bahamas is from December to April, when the water is warm and the pigs are most active.
 During the summer months, the water can get quite choppy, making it difficult to get close to the pigs.
+Having said that though, it is possible all year round.

 Is swimming with the pigs ethical?